lisajl/lisajl.github.io/log/ProjectJournal.md

 New page to the website!
 Funky. </br>

 10/6/2022 - 2:39 am </br>
 I figured it would be fun to add this to my resume even though there's not much on it, so I updated a page to include a link to my resume.
 Internship season is scary, yeesh.
 Also, if future me reads this, I am currently studying in the ECE building with Seth and Apoorva.
 When prompted, Apoorva said, "What?" and then requested a redo.
 Seth just said, "I'm hungry."
 After thinking, Apoorva said, "I like my apartment's couch."
 It is a really nice couch; it's really soft and cushiony and this really pretty brown color.
-Also, we have plants!
+Also, we have plants!"
 I bought an extra by accident so we have twin plants.
 Hers is named Todd, mine is named Joe.
 Okay, at some point, this turned into less about the project and a journal.
 Oops.
 Until next time. </br>

 3/21/2023 - 6:33 am </br>
 Ah, it's been a while.
 I got busy with school and forgot, but the other day I randomly saw some art that reminded me of wanting to make this website have actual stuff on it, so I'm determined to make this happen.